 - Monitor the evaluation process to ensure that all of the important information is obtained, the compliance of the parties with temporary orders regarding you and your child(ren), and that the child(ren) are protected from as much litigation as possible.

-What things can’t a Guardian do?
+What is a Guardian ad Litem not allowed to do?